FrewtyPebbles/Software-Renderer-Python-and-CPP-Library/readme.md

 # 3D Projections in Python

+> This project has been discontinued in favor of a new version of the engine using opengl.

 This is a 3d rendering library for python written in c++.
 Right now it only has a software renderer, but I am working on an opengl renderer.

-As for the future of this project, I hope to turn it into a game engine and general 3d rendering tool.

 Here are some rendering tests using this library: